 Our technology is based on research first published in 1991.
 Philip Low, PhD, and Christopher Leamon, PhD, biochemists at Purdue University, were the first to discover a mechanism to exploit the folate receptors as a means to deliver bioactive molecules inside cells.

-Recognizing the potential of receptor-targeted therapeutics, Dr. Low, P. Ron Ellis (current president and CEO), and investors joined together to found Endocyte.
+Recognizing the potential of receptor-targeted therapeutics, Dr. Low, P. Ron Ellis, and investors joined together to found Endocyte.
 Our management and board of directors guide our continuing research, partnerships, and drug development, including a growing pipeline of products.